Visiting the Amboseli National Park

-Very close to Kimana gate you’ll find a good range of accommodation, from tented camp to lodges.
+Very close to Kimana gate you’ll find a good range of accommodation, from tented camps to lodges.
 We sleep at Kibo Safari Camp (half board + a lunch box).
-You can also have a look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, Masai Simba Camp, WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.
+You can also look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, and Masai Simba Camp WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.

-So as the other Kenya’s Parks, Amboseli can be visited at any time of year.
-Anyway, it is recommended to visit during the dry months (January – February, and June to October) when animals usually gather at the water sources and the grass is shorter, making it easier to spot them.
-Also take in mind that the rain could interfere with your activities during the wet season, especially in April and May.
+So like the other Kenya Parks, Amboseli can be visited at any time of year.
+Anyway, it is recommended to visit during the dry months (January – February and June to October) when animals usually gather at the water sources, and the grass is shorter, making it easier to spot them.
+Also, consider that the rain could interfere with your activities during the wet season, especially in April and May.

 Warning: The risk of malaria is worst in the rainy seasons, above all from April to May and mid-October to November.
 It is highly recommended to consult a travel medicine specialist to assess travel-related risks and get information to ensure your health and safety.
 Don’t forget to take out your travel insurance!

 Amboseli park fees